Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Conclusion

 \section{Conclusion}

 This paper presents TH2T, a novel two-stage fine-tuning strategy for large reasoning models (LRMs) that effectively addresses the challenge of overthinking.
-Our empirical analysis reveals that current LRMs are primarily limited to recognizing task difficulty, exhibiting a necessity for aligning with human \textit{System 1} and \textit{System 2} thinking patterns.
-Motivated by this, TH2T progressively enables native difficulty and redundancy cognition based on a heterogeneous dataset and proposed self-hypnosis mechanism.
-Experiments demonstrate that TH2T significantly reduces inference length with maintained performance stability, exhibiting clear difficulty and redundancy sensitivity.
-Future research can explore finer-grained reasoning trajectory intervention.
+Our empirical analysis indicates that current LRMs are largely limited to recognizing task difficulty, exhibiting a necessity for aligning with human \textit{System 1} and \textit{System 2} thinking patterns.
+Motivated by this, TH2T progressively enables native difficulty and redundancy cognition based on a hybrid dataset and proposed self-hypnosis mechanism.
+To the best of our knowledge, we are the first to inject difficulty/redundancy hypnosis as built-in triggers for global, prospective, or local, retrospective interventional signals.
+Experiments demonstrate that TH2T significantly reduces inference length without compromising performance, exhibiting clear sensitivity to difficulty and redundancy.